 But even though some portrayals of temple construction were drawn here, very few of the actual building techniques have been revealed.

-The tomb is T-shaped, and the burial chamber is not where one would normally expect to find it.
-Rather than deep underground, it was carved high up above!
+The tomb is T-shaped, and the burial chamber is not where one would normally expect.
+Rather than deep underground, it was carved just below the ceiling!

 Other scenes include excerpts from a law book, one of the world’s first examples of written law.
 In the texts, Rekhmire claims that he never took a bribe and was a fair and balanced judge.